The HydroGym Reinforcement Learning Platform for Fluid Dynamics

-\paragraph{Transfer Learning Capabilities.} A fundamental question raised by these diverse control demonstrations is whether discovered mechanisms represent configuration-specific solutions or more generalizable approaches.
+\textit{Transfer Learning Capabilities.} A fundamental question motivating the core HydroGym idea is whether discovered mechanisms represent configuration-specific solutions or more generalizable approaches.
 To address this, we systematically investigate how control knowledge transfers across Reynolds numbers, geometries, and dimensions, showing that HydroGym enables efficient transfer learning to reduce computational requirements and improve controller generalization.

-Fine-tuned policies achieve optimal performance in approximately $50\%$ of the episodes compared to training from scratch (see Fig.\ref{fig5}, rows 1 \& 2), with drag reduction effectiveness maintained or improved across the tested range.
+When transferring control policies across a wide range of Reynolds numbers, fine-tuning achieves optimal performance in approximately $50\%$ fewer episodes than training from scratch (Figure~\ref{ExtDataFigure3}, rows 1 \& 2).
+Throughout this range, drag reduction effectiveness is either maintained or improved.
 This indicates that flow control strategies capture scale-invariant physics, particularly pressure gradient manipulation and momentum injection timing relative to vortex formation cycles.
-The effectiveness across Reynolds numbers suggests that the learned policies identify fundamental scaling relationships across flow regimes.